 Amsterdam parking

-So if you plan on visiting Amsterdam by car, parking is really something to take into account.
+So if you plan on visiting Amsterdam by car, parking is something to take into account.
 You might want to select a hotel with parking facilities, or park elsewhere during your stay.
 Apart from the parking difficulties in the capital, the Netherlands has one of the best road infrastructures in the world.
 So don’t be afraid to visit Amsterdam by car, but make sure to come prepared!
 As Amsterdam is a relatively small city compared to other European capitals, chances that you need your car are scarce.

 On this page;